-It is advised that the investigator completes an investigation report which documents their investigation and how they arrived at the ultimate grievance outcome.
+It is advised that the grievance chair completes an investigation report which documents their investigation and how they arrived at the ultimate grievance outcome.

-Once the investigator has completed a full investigation, they must, without unreasonable delay, inform the employee of the outcome of the grievance and of the action, if any, that has been decided to resolve the grievance.
+Once the grievance chair has completed a full investigation, they must, without unreasonable delay, inform the employee of the outcome of the grievance and the action, if any, that has been decided to resolve it.

 The employee must be informed of the outcome of their grievance in writing.
 This letter should demonstrate how the final decision was reached.
-It will also need to provide the employee with the right to appeal the decision.
+It will also need to give the employee the right to appeal the decision.

-Investigators can meet with the employee face-to-face to confirm the outcome of the grievance, before sending the outcome letter if desired.
+The grievance chair can meet with the employee face-to-face to confirm the outcome of the grievance before sending the outcome letter if desired.
 However, this is not necessary.

 If the employee decides to appeal the decision, the employer will need to select an impartial individual who will be able to manage this.

 The employee must raise their appeal in writing.
 This must be without unreasonable delay.
-It is advised that the employer sets a time limit for the employee to raise an appeal.
-If an employee raises an appeal outside of this timeline, it is up to the discretion of the employer as to whether it wishes to investigate this further.
-In some circumstances, the employer may feel it is beneficial to investigate a late appeal to avoid further repercussions via a possible employment tribunal claim.
+It is advised that the employer set a time limit for the employee to raise an appeal.
+If an employee raises an appeal outside of this timeline, it is up to the employer's discretion whether it wishes to investigate this further.
+In some circumstances, the employer may find it beneficial to investigate a late appeal to avoid further repercussions via a possible employment tribunal claim.

 The employee's appeal letter should state, in detail, the grounds upon which they are appealing the employer's decision.

 The appeal can either be heard as a review or a re-hearing.
-A review is where the appeal investigator will simply go through the original grievance investigator’s report and check that the grievance has been properly and thoroughly investigated and that based on the review of the evidence available, the decision made was a reasonable one.
-A re-hearing is where the appeal investigator will conduct their investigation into the grievance – i.e. a new investigation will occur.
+A review is where the appeal chair will go through the original grievance chair’s investigation report and check that the grievance has been properly and thoroughly investigated and that, based on the review of the evidence available, the decision made was a reasonable one.
+A re-hearing is where the appeal chair will conduct their investigation into the grievance – i.e. a new investigation will occur.
 A re-hearing is only necessary if the employer believes there has been a fundamental procedural flaw in the original grievance investigation.
-The normal course of action will be a review.
+The usual course of action will be a review.

-Once the appeal hearing has been held, the appeal investigator will need to communicate the final decision to the employee, without unreasonable delay.
+Once the appeal hearing has been held, the appeal chair will need to communicate the final decision to the employee without unreasonable delay.

 Once again, the outcome must be confirmed in writing.
-The appeal investigator may wish to speak to the employee in person before sending this letter, but this is not necessary.
+The appeal chair may wish to speak to the employee before sending this letter, but this is not necessary.

 Where an employee is the subject of a disciplinary procedure and raises a grievance, the employer must decide on the most appropriate cause of action for dealing with this.